This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Well, we're here, it's pumpkin everything season, and I, for one, am fully immersed at the moment!
 Pumpkin purée, pumpkin bread, pumpkin pudding...it's all about the pumpkin recipes right now...and I like it!

-I started working on this gluten free pumpkin chocolate chip cookies recipe back in the summer (food bloggers work far in advance!) and I originally wanted them to be similar to my double chocolate cookies.
+I started working on this recipe for gluten free pumpkin chocolate chip cookies back in the summer (food bloggers work far in advance!) and I originally wanted them to be similar to my double chocolate cookies.

 Like those cookies, I wanted to make these with oat flour, but the texture wasn't coming out right.
 Each time I tested, the cookies came out like little fluffy cakes, which for me, is not the right texture for a cookie.